Strongly Goldilocks Domains, quantitative Visibility, and Applications: Lower Bounds of the Kobayashi distance

-\end{thm} If $\Omega$ is $m$-convex with Dini-smooth boundary we have Thus, we see that ignoring the "parasite" $\log$ terms, on Dini-smooth $m$-convex case, Theorem \ref{lowerboundfinal} gives the same estimate as the Theorem \ref{pisapaper}.
+Thus, we see that ignoring the "parasite" logarithmic terms, on Dini-smooth $m$-convex case, Theorem \ref{lowerboundfinal} gives the same estimate as Theorem \ref{pisapaper}.
 In particular, by the examples given in \cite[Section 1.7]{NT} our estimates are pretty sharp.
 Although our result is slightly worse, it holds for domains with much lower boundary regularity.
 Moreover, our construction avoids the machinery of peak functions.